 Check out my post on “How To Get From Fiumicino Airport To Rome City Center.”

 Best time to visit Rome

 If you ask me, it is always a good time to visit Rome.
 Yet, there are some months where the nicest tourist attractions in Rome are even more crowded than usual.
-I tend to avoid the summer months for example, because it is too hot and there are too many tourists (and even if I can get skip the lines tickets, I still don’t enjoy a place when it is too crowded).
+I recommend avoiding the summer months, because it is too hot and there are too many tourists.

 Pin It For Later!